Updated September 2022

 Any managed Kafka provider worth their price should include 24/7 monitoring, preventative maintenance, and an uptime guarantee.
 Again, what makes Kafka special is that it should be the workhorse of your data architectureーproviding fault-tolerant message collection and processing.
 In other words, 100% uptime.

 Currently there are a few managed Kafka providers offering different uptime guarantees.
 At least one offers a 99.95% uptime guarantee.
 This is a good guarantee, but know that it comes with a possible 22 minutes of downtime in a 30-day month.
-At Dattell, we offer a 99.999% uptime guarantee, which reduces possible downtime to less than a minute.
+At Dattell, we offer a 99.999% uptime guarantee with our Managed Kafka service, which reduces possible downtime to less than a minute.

 Keep in mind, there are guarantees of uptime and what uptime looks like in practice.
 What’s the difference?